-BIKES/MOPEDS/SCOOTERS/ROLLER-BLADES/SKATEBOARDS - While High Point University does have such, the Governor's School does not permit its students to use any wheeled locomotion (i.e., skateboards, bikes, mopeds, scooters, etc.), except for individuals who require it due to a disabling condition.
-The High Point University campus is spacious but compact enough to move around easily.
+BIKES/MOPEDS/SCOOTERS/ROLLER-BLADES/SKATEBOARDS - Governor's School does not permit its students to use any wheeled locomotion (i.e., skateboards, bikes, mopeds, scooters, etc.), except for individuals who require it due to a disabling condition.
+The Winston-Salem State University campus is spacious but compact enough to move around easily.

 PORTABLE ELECTRONIC DEVICES - As with cell phones, we prohibit portable electronic devices in academic times and places (e.g., classes and performances).
-We have also observed that the less students listen to their private music as they walk to and from classes, the more time they have to enter into the conversations the school prizes.
+We have also observed that the less students listen to their private music as they walk to and from classes, the more time they have to enter into the conversations the school values.